Most fruits have a low iron content. Only certain fruits, such as avocado, goji berries, raisins as well as some other dried fruits are high in iron.

 - kids need about 7-11 mg of iron per day.

-- women have much higher demands.
+- women of reproductive age have much higher iron needs.
 They require about 18 mg of iron a day.
 Pregnant women require even more.

 - men and elderly people need only 8 mg per day.